Sudan's PM visits rebel stronghold in Kordofan on peace mission

 Bashir’s government had been fighting insurgencies in Kordofan, Darfur and Blue Nile states for decades.
 The SPLM-N is one of Sudan’s biggest militias.

-The Nuba Mountains contain a jigsaw of communities that mix Muslims, Christians and others practising traditional African beliefs.
+The Nuba Mountains contain a jigsaw of communities that mix Muslims, Christians and others practicing traditional African beliefs.

+(The story has been refiled story to fix typo in prime minister’s name in first paragraph)

 Reporting by Khalid Abdelaziz, Writing by Patrick Werr, Editing by Susan Fenton